IvanGuardado/toolbox/auth0/README.md

 # auth0

-auth0 is a service that allows to manager users in a easy way.
+auth0 is a service that allows to manage users in a easy way.
 It provides login/signup forms, including social login and SSO options so you don't have to expend time on it.
 It's perfect for those projects where you need to have a identification step because the integration is incredibly fast and better than you could do by yourself.

 ### Installation
 It's very easy to install auth0 in Rails.
 You just have to include a couple of gems, create an initializer and create a controller that will deal with the auth0 flow.
 You can see a basic configuration in [this commit](https://github.com/IvanGuardado/toolbox/commit/404946cf5e46f2a9cda70918e80277d63ab356d4).